-- A. Refer to the Fleet Services Vehicle Use Manual for the care and maintenance of State vehicles.
+A. Refer to the Fleet Services Vehicle Use Manual for the care and maintenance of State vehicles.
 Vehicle use manuals are located in the glove box of each fleet services vehicle.
-Copies may also be downloaded from the fleet services website https://motorpool.nv.gov/ - B. Fleet Services is not responsible for notifying agencies that their assigned vehicles are scheduled for maintenance.
+Copies may also be downloaded

+B. Fleet Services is not responsible for notifying agencies that their assigned vehicles are scheduled for maintenance.
 Agencies are responsible for returning their assigned vehicles to Fleet Services for any required maintenance.
 Agency failure to cooperate with regular maintenance schedules may result in the agency assigned fuel cards being temporarily shut down or possible reassignment of agency vehicles by the Fleet Services Division.